Skip to content

 Consolation Lakes to the First Lake

-– This 3.6 mile out-and-back trail is relatively flat and family friendly.
+This 3.6 mile (6 km) out-and-back trail is relatively flat and family friendly.
 From the Rockpile, follow the signs to Consolation Lakes.
-Early on, you will need to walk over a boulder field, but do not be deterred.
+Early on, you will need to walk over a boulder field, but don’t be deterred.
 You will soon be back on a beautiful, sometimes wooded, sometimes open trail.

-The first lake is a fine stopping point with stunning views of the Tower of Babel and other mountains and scree fields.
-The lake here is gorgeous; climbing over a few rocks positions you at your own spot to relax, picnic and take photos.
+The first lake is a fine stopping point – and we recommend stopping here – with stunning views of the Tower of Babel and other mountains and scree fields.
+The lake is gorgeous; climbing over a few rocks positions you at your own spot to relax, picnic and take photos.
 There is a large rock formation a little further on that you can climb, but finding your spot on the lake and relaxing is preferable.

 You can continue on to the second lake, but there is a difficult boulder field to traverse.
 We opted to stop at the first lake.
 Remember, some experiences are not always worth the opportunity cost in time!